HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 # Architectural Overview

+Know more about the different components of the DX search based on OpenSearch and how they are used.

 ## Key goals

 The DX search based on OpenSearch is designed with the weaknesses of the existing search in mind.
 The following properties are considered: